uvacobi/cphg-welcome/README.md

 ## UVa Computation and Data Resource Exchange (CADRE)

-* CADRE is a University-wide exchange designed to simplify the process of finding local research technology solutions.
+* [CADRE][cadre] is a University-wide exchange designed to simplify the process of finding local research technology solutions.
 The [CADRE website][cadre] provides a comprehensive list of the software, services, training opportunities, storage solutions, and computational hardware available to UVa scholars.
 * [CADRE organizational chart](https://cadre.virginia.edu/cadre-about-us)